spencerwoody/emacs/README.md

 Using GNU Emacs 25.3.1

+## Contents

+- `.emacs` and `.emacs.d/` are for Emacs configuration
+- `emacs-reference/` contains reference cards for Emacs, as well as packages I use frequently

 ## Install

 To use this configuration, clone this repo to your local machine, then run this command from your terminal: